MHaringa/insurancerating/docs/articles/refinement-workflow.md

 ### Purpose

-Restrictions are used when coefficients must follow a predefined structure.
+Restrictions can be used when coefficients need to follow a predefined structure.

 Typical examples include: